Credit: @wilddaisy78 on Instagram

 Masks are encouraged, but optional in most settings per New York State guidelines.
 Individual businesses or attractions may require mask wearing.
 Call ahead and check websites and social media to make sure attractions and amenities are open and available.

 WHAT TO DO: The “Maple Capital” of Warren County is pulling out all the sticky stops throughout March with Thurman Maple Days.
 New York State is second only to Vermont when it comes to maple production in America, and Thurman is home to five commercial maple farms including Toad Hill Maple Farm and Hidden Hollow Maple Farm.
 March right into maple magnificence and savor samples of maple candy, cotton candy, cream, and of course maple syrup.
 Enjoy free tours of maple sugaring operations, tastings, demonstrations, and shop for sweet souvenirs.
 Now that you’re in a maple-induced sugar rush, what better time to use that energy to explore the peaks, valleys, and lakes within the expansive Adirondack Park.
-Venture into the largest marble cave entrance in the east at Natural Stone Bridges & Caves.
-Take a historical tour of Fort William Henry Museum and afterwards stroll the scenic lakefront walkway, in the heart of Lake George.
+Venture to the historic Fort William Henry Museum on Saturday for Battles & Beverages, and afterwards stroll the scenic lakefront walkway, in the heart of Lake George.
 Looking for indoor adventure?
 Slip and slide around the Great Escape Lodge & Indoor Waterpark.

 WHERE TO EAT: Locally-sourced ingredients, craft cocktails, and homemade desserts can be enjoyed at The Bond 1786.
-Farm-to-table fare and surf & turf is on the menu at 10 McGillis.
+Fine dining and surf & turf is on the menu at the Caldwell House Restaurant & Martini Bar.
 Olde Log Inn serves up high quality pub food in an Adirondack cabin environment.

 WHERE TO STAY: Courtyard by Marriott Lake George offers a look into the life of a local as it’s nestled in the heart of Lake George Village.
 Enjoy a stay steeped in history at the Fort William Henry Hotel & Conference Center.
 Live in the lap of luxury at The Sagamore Resort.

-Catch Orchids in Bloom and Baseball in The Bronx, April 1-2 (New York City)
+Catch Orchids in Bloom and Baseball in The City, March 30-31 (New York City)

 WHAT TO DO: Batter up!
-The New York Yankees 2023-2024 season begins on March 30, featuring home games at Yankee Stadium (pictured) on April 1 and 2.
+The New York Mets 2024-2025 season begins on March 28, featuring home games at Citi Field (pictured) on March 30 and 31.
+The New York Yankees season also starts on March 28 with home games starting on April 5 at Yankee Stadium.
 Before you catch a game, stop and smell the orchids at The Orchid Show at the New York Botanical Garden.
-The show, now in its 20th year, features the theme “Natural Heritage” presented by acclaimed artist, Lily Kwong.
-Revel in a meditative and captivating design inspired by her ancestral connections to the natural world.
+The show, now in its 21st year, features the theme “Florals in Fashion” where you can strike a pose and enjoy a fashion-inspired celebration of all things orchids and fashion.
 When the sun goes down, immerse yourself in a new mesmerizing view during Orchid Night.
-Continue your sight-seeing with visits to popular Bronx attractions including Wave Hill, The Van Cortlandt House Museum, and Bartow-Pell Mansion Museum.
-After your fill of history, get some play time at the Bronx Children’s Museum, or be one with the penguins and waddle over to the Bronx Zoo, one of the largest zoos in the United States.
-Round off your weekend by celebrating the 50th anniversary of hip-hop in its birthplace with a visit to the Universal Hip Hop Museum exhibit at Bronx Terminal Market.
+Continue your sight-seeing with visits to popular Queens attractions including Museum of the Moving Image, MoMA PS1, Fort Totten, and The Noguchi Museum.
+After your fill of culture and history, have a roaring good time at the Queens Zoo.
+Round off your weekend with a jaunt around the fourth largest park in NYC and site of two twentieth century World's Fairs, Flushing Meadows Corona Park.

 WHAT TO DO: Marvel at the museums as April ushers in the reopening of the Fenimore Art Museum (pictured) which houses one of the country's most comprehensive and exceptional collections of American folk, fine, and Thaw Collection of American Indian Art.
 The Farmer’s Museum also reopens in April, and a visit there means experiencing the interplay among trades, village life and agriculture in New York State circa 1845.
 Spend the rest of the day swinging by the National Baseball Hall of Fame, what better time to visit than at the start of baseball season?
 No Sunday scaries this weekend, instead you’ll be in dreamland as you check out Glimmerglass State Park which overlooks the crystal-clear Otsego Lake.
 Before you head home, toast to a great weekend at the beloved Brewery Ommegang, a spot as famous for its live music as it is its brews.